Blqtent/jackc/README.md

 	// method, constructor or function in any order and quantity

-	// a constructor always returns an object of type of its class. constuctor Name constructorName(int parameter1, String parameter2) {
+	// a constructor always returns an object of type of its class.
+	// subroutines can have any quantity of parametres. constuctor Name constructorName(int parameter1, String parameter2) {
 		var int local_variable_name;	// local variable in any type var Array local_variable_name2; // or quantity